timvieira/blog/content/sampling-without-replacement.md

 </script>

-**Introduction**: In this post, I'm going to describe some efficient approaches to estimating the mean of a random variable that can only take on finitely many values.
+**Introduction**: In this post, I'm going to describe some efficient approaches to estimating the mean of a random variable that takes on only finitely many values.
 Despite the ubiquity of Monte Carlo estimation, it is really inefficient for finite domains.
 I'll describe some lesser-known algorithms based on sampling without replacement that can be adapted to estimating means.